yhxlele/ve450/README.md

 ```
 You should see in the UI system that a new machine (container) has show up in the table list, click to the ```dashboard``` and send a python running script to it

+### TODO

+List of things waiting to be done to the system

+1. Verify and finish the user and system api format (specify what we can provide, and what the user need to provide in a programmatical way)
+2. Change docker swarm to kubernetes, so the method of create cluster with docker-swarm is not listed here.
+(Or use both)
+3. Create other container edge node for other usage, like media processing.